ultral/ultral.github.io/it/200k_iac.md

 It is like pair programming.
 In other words, there are two DevOps engineers and they use single laptop\keyboard for configuring infrastructure: configuring a server, creating Ansible role, etc. It sounds great, however, it did not work for us.
 There were some custom cases then it partially worked.
 * *Onboarding*: mentor & new person get a real task from a backlog and work together - transfer knowledge from mentor to the person.
-* *incident call*: During troubleshooting there is a group of engineers, they are looking for a solution.
+* *incident call*: During troubleshooting, there is a group of engineers, they are looking for a solution.
 The key point is that there is a person who leads this incident.
 The person shares screen & ideas.
 Other people are carefully following him and noticing bash tricks, mistakes, logs parsing etc.

 ## Code Review